Randware/JChad/README.md

 - A kick command, live configuration updating, impressive performance, and more!

 ## Installation

+> [!TIP]
+> There is an official docker image for the JChad server available.
+> Visit [our Docker repository](https://hub.docker.com/r/randware/jchad) for step-by-step installation instructions.

 #### Keep in mind, that JChad is written in Java.
 That means you need to have a Java runtime installed on your machine.

 The JChad installer makes it easy to install the desired components on your machine!